vishvAsa/vedAH/meta/articles/keith/4_THE_SPIRITS_OF_THE_DEAD/25_THE_CULT_OF_THE_DEAD/3_The_Offerings_to_the_Dead_in_the_Grauta_Ritual.md

 1 The parallel of the winter All-souls festival of Europe; Caland, Todten- verehrung, pp. 78 ff.

-* Stengel (Opferbräuche, pp. 127 ff.) shows in Greek religion the distinction of
+* Stengel (Opferbrāuche, pp. 127 ff.) shows in Greek religion the distinction of

 worship of the dead, and that of even the chthonian gods; see also Farnell's distinction of tendance and worship, Hibbert Journal, 1909, p.
 417.